 - Try to avoid.
 If it can be replaced with "legacy" use that term, otherwise if you want to emphasize that functionality is only available because you used to use it in the past, be explicit.
 Change "available on grandfathered plans" to "available on old plans no longer available for sign-up".

 - Master in isolation is acceptable if the origin of the term can exclude the associated meaning of "slave".
-This for instance is the case when this is referred to as a "master copy", a "master degree" etc. For the git branch name please see below.
+This for instance is the case when referring to as a "master copy", a "masters degree" etc. For the git branch name please see below.

 We are okay keeping the term "master" for existing repositories but it is generally recommended to change the default branch name to "main" going forward on new repositories.
-The term "master" in isolation is acceptable in general however the history of the branch name in git comes from bitkeeper where this terminology referred to master and slave repositories.
+While the term "master" in isolation is generally acceptable, the history of the branch name in git comes from bitkeeper where this terminology referred to master and slave repositories.
 At present changing the default branch on existing repositories has negative consequences for users that have already cloned the repositories so these should not be changed.

-To reconfigure git to use a different default repo for
+To reconfigure git to use a different default branch name for

 git init a template

 can be configured.
 Put the following into your

 And then create an appropriate template like this:

 mkdir -p "$(git config --path --get init.templateDir)" echo "ref: refs/heads/main" > "$(git config --path --get init.templateDir)/HEAD"